Michael Radparvar | January 2026

 Signal: We have the science and the customers; now we have the world's most experienced nuclear construction partner to deliver on-time and on-budget.
 KHNP's track record eliminates execution risk.

-By the end of Q1 2026, the narrative transforms from "We hope this works" to "We have systematically proven viability, demand, and execution capability in 90 days."
+By the end of Q1 2026, the narrative transforms from "We know this will work" to "We have systematically proven viability, demand, and execution capability in 90 days."

 Each announcement builds on the previous, creating a crescendo of validation that positions ARC as not just viable, but inevitable.
 This isn't a product launch—it's proof of concept, proof of market, and proof of delivery capability in rapid succession.